CTUCZ/open-rmbt-ios/README.md

 OpenRMBT is an open source, multi-threaded bandwidth test used in [RTR-Netztest].
 This repository contains the sources for the iOS App.
 For server and Android App sources, see [https://github.com/rtr-nettest].

 OpenRMBT is released under the [Apache License, Version 2.0].
-The iOS App was developed by [appscape] and financed by the [Austrian Regulatory Authority for Broadcasting and Telecommunications (RTR)] [RTR].
+The iOS App was developed by [appscape] and financed by the [Austrian Regulatory Authority for Broadcasting and Telecommunications (RTR)](https://www.rtr.at).

   [appscape]: http://appscape.at/
   [RTR-Netztest]: https://netztest.at/